 William Solz, LCSW, CASAC

-I am a licensed certified social worker and credentialed alcohol and substance abuse counselor, specializing in bereavement.
-I have been utilizing Eye Movement Desensitization Reprocessing (EMDR), Thought Field Therapy (TFT), and Developmental Needs Meeting Strategy (DNMS) to promote fast and effective symptom and stress reduction.
-I have also been a primary referral source for the airlines and Long Island Rail Road when their employees and family members experience a crisis or other trauma.
+I am a licensed clinical social worker and credentialed alcohol and substance abuse counselor, specializing in bereavement.
+I have been utilizing Havening, Eye Movement Desensitization Reprocessing (EMDR), Thought Field Therapy (TFT), and the Developmental Needs Meeting Strategy (DNMS) to promote quick symptom relief and comprehensive healing.
+I have also been a primary referral source for the airlines and Long Island Rail Road when their employees and family members experienced a crisis or other trauma.

 Wallace Sife, Ph.D.